chel-007/channel-ai/_posts/2020-09-21-key points before starting computer vision.md

 * Next copy these lines of code below.
 You would need to do two things - Change the url-of-the-project to the one you copied, - upload your own kaggle user id you previously downloaded when you are prompted for it.
 <h5>code to set up kaggle project on colab</h5>
 <pre><code class="css">
+# upload your kaggle.json file you downloaded
+from google.colab import files files.upload()
+# this code will move it to a new directory
+! mkdir ~/.kaggle
+! cp kaggle.json ~/.kaggle/
+! chmod 600 ~/.kaggle/kaggle.json
+# download ur dataset with this code( replace with the command you copied)
+!kaggle competitions download -c titanic
 </code></pre>
 * After completing the above steps the next step is for you to break down the problem, find resources and solve it.
 I recommend that before attempting a project from kaggle, you should have had experience using colab and have completed the <a href="">Image classification beginner project</a>.
 You can always come back to this article to begin, but do all these in the smallest possible time available to you.
 Don't creat time for procrastination.